 Why is this medication prescribed?

 Ferumoxytol injection is used to treat iron-deficiency anemia (a lower than normal number of red blood cells due to too little iron) in adults with chronic kidney disease (damage to the kidneys which may worsen over time and may cause the kidneys to stop working).
-Ferumoxytol injection is used to treat iron-deficiency anemia in people who did not respond or are unable to take iron preparations by mouth.
+Ferumoxytol injection is used to treat iron-deficiency anemia in people who did not respond or are unable to tolerate taking iron preparations by mouth.
 Ferumoxytol injection is in a class of medications called iron replacement products.
 It works by replenishing iron stores so that the body can make more red blood cells.

 How should this medicine be used?